Q: How can I get involved in hosting a music party at my place?

 A: Just for fun.
 I’m a former performing songwriter who still loves hearing bands play in listening rooms and small venues where the audience is there more for the music than the social scene.
-A lot of those local venues have closed over the past few years, so my friends and I are doing what we can to create alternative venues in living rooms and yoga studios and wine tasting rooms.
+A lot of those venues have closed, so my friends and I are doing what we can to create alternative venues in living rooms, yoga studios and wine tasting rooms.

 Q: How can I get booked as a featured performer?

 A: If you’re a singer-songwriter who’d like to perform at a house concert, introduce yourself to me in person at our next event.
 Booking decisions are shared by the homeowner co-hosts.
 Most shows are solo singer/songwriters performing in the round, and I lean toward San Francisco Bay Area acoustic acts that don’t need a PA.
 But I always love being introduced to new music, especially if you play indie folk, chamber pop, or Americana rock.
 Check out past performers to get an idea of what I tend to present.